dkmullen/run_log/README.md

 # Run Log
-A personal project developing a basic app for logging runs, miles, times
+Basic app for logging runs, miles, times.
+In this first iteration, output is only posted to the screen and the app isn't yet connected to any database.

 ### To Install: